decentralized-identity/didcomm.org/site/content/protocols/survey/0.1/readme.md

 The `abandoned` and `completed` states are terminal states and there is no expectation that the protocol can be continued after reaching those states.

+Either party may send a problem-report message earlier in the flow to terminate the protocol before its normal conclusion.[check with @Jorge]

 ### States for Requester

 State|Description